noDojo/sisense-dojo/README.md

 # sisense-dojo
-A collection of scripts for the Sisense BI tool (version:L2021.3.0)
+A collection of scripts for the Sisense BI tool (versions: L2021.3 and L2021.7)